lenoobwastaken/lenoobwastaken/README.md

 C#, ex Node Js dev, trying to learn other languages such as : Rust and C++ (C++ is hell)
+- Join my discord for info on projects and other funnies https://discord.gg/QEzc337xsv
 <!--
 **lenoobwastaken/lenoobwastaken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.